Henry-Cantrell/kakuro/README.md

 ## Install instructions:

-Just run the kakuro.py file.
+Just run the kakuro.py file after locally downloading the repo.
+Output is currently constrained to the console, but there are future plans for the implementation of a GUI.